khmarbaise/uptodate-maven-plugin/README.md

      </plugin>

 If it is not the newest version it will break the build.
-Furtunately you can skip that breaking by using the following property on command if you really need.
+Furtunate you can skip that breaking by using the following property on command if you really need.

     mvn -Duptodate.skip=true ...